mjun0812/mjun0812.github.io/src/content/posts_en/2024-09-22-generate-hf-datasets-using-builder-class.md

 ### 2. Using datasets.Dataset.from_* functions

-This method allows creating datasets by passing Python functions or dicts as shown in the following tutorial:
+This method allows creating datasets by passing Python functions or dictionaries as shown in the following tutorial:

 <https://huggingface.co/docs/datasets/create_dataset#from-python-dictionaries>

-For example, when passing a dict, create it as follows:
+For example, when passing a dictionary, create it as follows:

 ```python
 import datasets as ds